 Storage Tank Compliance Storage Tank Compliance is part of the Permitting and Compliance Assistance Program in the Florida Department of Environmental Protection's Division of Waste Management.
 In 1983, Florida was one of the first states in the union to pass legislation and adopt rules for underground and aboveground storage tank systems.
 Since then, over 28,000 facilities have reported discharges of petroleum products from storage tank systems.
-Florida relies on groundwater for about 92 percent of its drinking water needs and has some of the most stringent rules in the country.
+Florida relies on groundwater for 92 percent of its drinking water needs and has some of the most stringent rules in the country.
 All new and replacement storage tank systems require secondary containment.

 The following processes require that permitting and compliance registration be updated annually with the Florida Department of Environmental Protection.

 Storage Tank Facility Registration - Provides registration assistance to storage tank owners and operators; general information to the public regarding facility, tank, owner data; and technical and data management support to district and contracted local program staff.

-Waste Tire Collector Registration - Required for any individual or company who collects and transports more than 25 waste tires over Florida public highways at any time.
-A Waste Tire Collector Registration decal is required for each vehicle transporting waste tires.
+Waste Tire Collector Registration - Required for any individual or company that collects and transports more than 25 waste tires over Florida public highways at any time.
+A waste tire collector registration decal is required for each vehicle transporting waste tires.

-Hazardous Waste Transporter Registration - Required for any individual or company who moves HW from one site to another, picks-up and delivers HW to another HW transporter or designated TSD facility, and stores the HW for less than 24 hours.
+Hazardous Waste Transporter Registration - Required for any individual or company that moves HW from one site to another, picks up and delivers HW to another HW transporter or designated TSD facility, and stores the HW for less than 24 hours.